vcuspinera/Baby_names/README.md

 ## EDA

 When comparing the databases of popular names from Spain, the U.S. and Canada, it would be observed that the number of distinct names were very different among databases.
-These differences propabbly could be explained by the structure of the databases becasue the range of years and their characteristics:
+These differences probably could be explained by the structure of the databases because the range of years and their characteristics:

 |Country| Number of different names| Number of years| Years | Charactersitics of database|
 |:---|:---:|:---:|:---:|:---|